Ndutu Safari Lodge: Our full report

 There are 34 stone-and-thatch cottages at Ndutu Safari Lodge.
 All are fairly close together in a long line that extends either side of the bar and restaurant area.
 All the cottages have a view of Lake Ndutu and each has its own small veranda, where you can sit and watch the wildlife.

-Of the 34 cottages, 26 have twin or double beds, and five are triples and one accommodates two adults and two children, so would be suitable for a family.
+Of the 34 cottages, 26 have twin or double beds, and five are triples and one family cottage accommodates two adults and two children, so would be suitable for a family.
 There are also two 'honeymoon cottages' (numbers 12 and 34), which are both fairly distant from the centre.
 These are slightly more spacious than the twin-bedded cottages, and are dominated by beautiful, king-size beds made from the wood of a Zanzibari dhow.

 The cottages are very cool inside, thanks to their stone construction and polished concrete floors, with no need for fans or air conditioning.
 Clean white walls are offset by the odd photo of African wildlife.
 Furnishings are simple, yet comfortable: cream director's chairs, sturdy wooden tables, fun wrought-iron wall lights, shaped like guinea fowl, and cream bedspreads.
 Batik African cushions and Maasai throws add a touch of colour.
 Mosquito nets hang from hooks over the beds, and there are extra blankets for cool nights, while an umbrella is provided in case of rain.